 - c.
-In response to the public policy to help those severely affected by COVID-19 pandemic, the Bank offers loans to SMEs and has applied for project financing from the Central Bank.
-As of December 31, 2020, up to \$45,000,000 thousand in the Bank's deposit reserves account B were provided as collaterals to the Central Bank in accordance with the relevant regulations. - d.
+As of December 31, 2020, TCB had pledged \$45,000,000 thousand to deposit reserve account B in accordance with the Central Bank's project financing regulations in response to the epidemic. - d.
 As of December 31, 2020, due to the KHR loans borrowed from the National Bank of Cambodia, up to US\$93,423 thousand in the Bank's Phnom Penh Branch's due from the Central Bank were provided as collateral to the National Bank of Cambodia in accordance with the relevant regulations.